Azure/azure-openai-landing-zone/foundation/standalone/README.md

 Make sure to customise the name for the following parameters, otherwise you might get conflicts:

-- global name => your own name instead of oai-standalone
+- global name => your own name instead of oai-standalone, keep it short.
 - postFix => a random postfix if needed
 - env => prod,dev,test,etc.